kojing0/sui-aiagent-hackathon/README.md

-# Atoma Agents
+# Atoma Sage

-Built on the Sui blockchain and powered by Atoma Network's AI Infrastructure, Atoma agents are sets of extensible Intelligent Layer system for blockchain operations.
+Built on the Sui blockchain and powered by Atoma Network's AI Infrastructure, AtomaSage are sets of extensible Intelligent Layer system for blockchain operations.
 This project aims to provide a comprehensive solution for interacting with various blockchain protocols through natural language processing.

 ## Vision